Published on Friday 18 April 2014 21:44

 The ride height has been raised by 40mm to 173mm which means that speed humps and non-dropped kerbs aren't such an issue.
 Volvo has also gamely fitted Hill Descent Control to the T5 AWD version, which controls the car's speed automatically when driving down steep inclines.
 The T5 also has a practical Hill Hold function that makes starting on a hill easier.
 This model really is the only one to really warrant the Cross Country branding and with a 254bhp engine to power it, the T5 has the power to really entertain.
 Even if you're not big on off-roading, it makes an awesome all-weather vehicle that will shrug off the worst of the British winter.
 It'll get to 60mph in 6 seconds and directs 400Nm of torque through its automatic transmission.

 Of course, the car most people would want is a diesel with the all-wheel drive transmission but no luck there.
-There are three 2WD diesels on offer, starting with the 115bhp D2, moving up to the 150bhp D3 and topping out with the five-cylinder 2.0-litre 177bhp D4.
-There's also a front-wheel drive petrol option in the shape of the 1.6-litre 180bhp T4, which is well worth a look if you feel the all-wheel drive T5 is a bit of an extravagance.
+There are three 2WD diesels on offer, starting with the 115bhp D2, moving up to the 150bhp D3 and topping out with the 2.0-litre 190bhp D4.
+There's also a couple of front-wheel drive petrol options in the shape of the 1.6-litre 180bhp T4 or the 245bhp 2WD T5.
+These are well worth a look if you feel the all-wheel drive 2.5-litre T5 is a bit of an extravagance.

 Design and Build